zyedidia/eget/README.md

 # Contributing

 If you find a bug, have a suggestion, or something else, please open an issue for discussion.
 Pull requests will only be accepted if they close an issue marked as "pr-approved".
+See [DOCS.md](DOCS.md) for more in-depth documentation.